What is Shoulder Arthritis Debridement?

 Manhattan Orthopedic Care’s Dr. Armin Tehrany shares various aspects of the shoulder debridement procedure.
 He consults with patients throughout Staten Island, NYC who seek his expertise in managing their arthritis and injuries.

 The shoulder debridement procedures can include the following steps

 The patient is positioned so that the shoulder is clearly visible to the surgeon and the area is cleaned and sterilized.
 Local anesthesia is administered to numb the injection site and a sedative is provided to relax the patient.
 General anesthesia may sometimes be used.

 The surgeon creates a series of small incisions around the shoulder and inserts an arthroscopic camera and other tools.
 The camera allows the surgeon to view the procedure on a monitor.

 Examining the joint

-The surgeon injects fluid into the space around the shoulder socket to expand the joint and provide a clear view.
+Fluid is injected into the space around the socket to expand the joint and provide a clear view.
 The surgeon carefully examines the joint, to look for signs of damage.
-Once the shoulder has been diagnosed the shoulder surgeon may use one or more of the arthroscopic tools to repair any damage.
+Once the shoulder has been diagnosed, the surgeon may use one or more of the arthroscopic tools to repair any damage.

 Repairing the damage